mrlupo/elrp_horsedealer/README.md

 2. Call horse by pressing (H).

-3. If horse is to far press H (3 times) to reset call event.
+3. If horse is to far press H (1 time) to reset call event.